V-Sekai/manuals/docs/decisions/20211113-file-or-attestation-for-virtual-worlds-using-ssh-signatures.md

 ```
 Referenced https://www.agwa.name/blog/post/ssh_signatures

+### Encrypt files

+Create a sign CA using x509 and two other x509 CA for encrypt and auth, then concatentate into a `.crt` chain. ???

+Sign this `.crt` chain with your sign CA.

+Use your encrypt x509 key to encrypt files with SMIME.

 ### How to use a x509 certificate for ssh login

+The literature says you can do x509 to ssh keys.

 ```bash
 # Extract the private key from the P12: